mc51/Clipster-Server/README.md

 sh install.sh
 ```

 The install script takes care of everything.
+Per default, the server accepts connections at https://domain.tld:9999.
+There, it also serves the front end.

 ## Manual Setup